sujay3srivastava/Sentiment-Analysis-Arcana-Hackathon-/README.md

 The co occurence graph shows the number of posts in which the selected stock and another stock have been mentioned.
 The sentiment analysis graph provides the overall sentiment of the general public on the selected stock through time.
 The score of 1 being a completely 'bullish' sentiment and the score of 0 being completely 'bearish' sentiment.
+Please see the Presentation ppt for more details